This website uses cookies to ensure you get the best experience on our website. Learn more

 About Laikipia Wilderness

-Built and owned by a highly experienced Zimbabwean safari camp couple, Laikipia Wilderness has been a big hit with visitors.
+Built and owned by a highly experienced Zimbabwean safari couple, Laikipia Wilderness has been a big hit with visitors.

 Steve Carey and his wife came to Kenya from Zimbabwe in the early 2000s to manage Sosian Lodge.